Puzzle & Dragons: Sales

-In April 2013 it was the #1 grossing app in the world on iOS and Android.
+In April 2013 it was the highest-grossing app in the world on iOS and Android.
 In mid-2013, the Japanese version of the game had been downloaded more than 18 million times, which represents nearly 10 percent of the country's population.
 As of October 2013 the game has been downloaded 20 million times in Japan and over a million times in North America.
 It has an estimated daily revenue of $4.5 million.
 In May 2014, GungHo announced that Puzzle & Dragons surpassed 28 million downloads in Japan, and the North American version surpassed 4 million downloads.
 In October 2015, GungHo announced that Puzzle & Dragons surpassed 50 million downloads worldwide, with 38 million downloads in Japan, 8 million in North America, 2 million in South Korea, and 2 million in Taiwan and Hong Kong.
 By October 2017, the game exceeded 62 million downloads, including 46 million in Japan and 12 million in North America.

 In 2012, the game earned a revenue of ¥14.599 billion (equivalent to $).
 In 2013 and 2014, it had an annual revenue of $1.5 billion.
 Puzzle & Dragons thus became the first mobile game in history to gross $1 billion in revenue.
 By the end of 2017, the game grossed $6 billion in revenue.
 It was the highest-grossing mobile app of all time up until it was surpassed by Monster Strike in October 2018.
-Puzzle & Dragons has grossed $7 billion, and is the second highest-grossing mobile app of all time, as of October 2018.
+Puzzle & Dragons has grossed $7 billion, and is the second-highest-grossing mobile app of all time, as of October 2018.